Digitizing the OED: the making of the Second Edition

 Keying started in 1984.
 A new problem arose: how to elaborate the markup tags to make the dictionary text more susceptible to intelligent manipulation.
 We didn’t want just ‘italic’, we wanted ‘label’ or ‘linguistic form’.
 Providentially, Waterloo produced a suitable parser that was developed onsite at OUP.
 A computer system was rapidly built.
 Data from OED1 and the Supplement was fed in and automatically merged.
 This didn’t always go according to plan: the Supplement’s entry LIBBER (‘women’s libber’) should have been labelled with a superscript 2, but since it wasn’t it got merged with OED1’s LIBBER (‘sow castrator’) with amusing results in the quotation department.

 Extensive editing was needed, but no suitable software existed; IBM, however, happened to have an editor under development that could be adapted (we called it ‘Oedipus’).
 Computer storage was so limited that we could work only on a one-fortieth-size chunk of the Dictionary at any time; we couldn’t search the text, but had to request a search and work from results printed out on paper.
 At any given time, half a dozen different stages of editing, correcting, and proof-reading would be going on simultaneously in different chunks of the text.
-To keep track, my 9-year old son and I made several sets of cardboard rectangles each in a different colour representing each process, and as a process was finished for each chunk of text these were stuck on to a painted background, gradually building a pictorial wall (above, left).
+To keep track, my nine-year-old son and I made several sets of cardboard rectangles each in a different colour representing each process, and as a process was finished for each chunk of text these were stuck on to a painted background, gradually building a pictorial wall (above, left).

 The publication of the twenty printed volumes of OED2 in 1989 was very exciting, but in many ways the appearance of the CD-ROM version in 1993 was the real culmination of the project: people around the world were amazed at the power they now had, on a disk the size of a beermat, to search the entire contents of the OED.